 Awareness: As if there aren’t enough things to consider when out driving, our final piece of advice is to stay focused.
 With the change of the season comes the change of animal behaviours and habits and statistically, collisions with deer are at their highest during autumn so drivers should take extreme caution when driving through rural areas populated with deer.

 The beginning of autumn marks the start of exciting things to comes like Halloween, Bonfire Night...and even Christmas and these holidays generate endless amounts of fun for all ages, but can, however, be a major distraction for motorists.
-We recommend that drivers take great care and be aware of more pedestrians during these times, with children likely to be out trick or treating at Halloween, families walking to and from bonfire events and maybe even large crowds attending festivities.
+We recommend that drivers take great care and be aware of more pedestrians during these times, as there may be children trick or treating or families walking to and from a bonfire event - if, of course, coronavirus social distancing guidelines allow!

 There’s certainly a lot to take into consideration, but hopefully these top tips will keep you safe when out driving this autumn.